WLTP standard

 The WLTP standard has replaced the NEDC ( New European Driving Cycle) since September 2017.

-What is it used for?
-It is used to measure the fuel consumption and CO2 emissions of vehicles on the road, under more precise, real-life conditions.
+What is it for?
+It is used to measure the consumption and emission of CO2 in more precise and real conditions, of vehicles on the road.

 • Replace obsolete test conditions